Browser DAWs4 min read

 The Verdict

 For most musicians starting in 2026, a browser-based DAW like Veena is the better starting point.
 The AI assistance alone justifies it — no desktop DAW offers comparable AI capabilities.
-As you develop your workflow and identify specific needs (particular plugins, very large sessions, offline access), you may add a desktop DAW to your toolkit.
+And with Veena now loading VST and AU plugins in the browser, even plugin-dependent workflows fit.
+As you develop your workflow and identify specific needs (very large sessions, offline access, ultra-low-latency recording), you may add a desktop DAW to your toolkit.

 They're not mutually exclusive.
-Many producers use a browser DAW for ideation and initial production, then move to a desktop DAW for final mixing and mastering with specific plugins.
+Many producers use a browser DAW for ideation and initial production, then move to a desktop DAW for final mixing and mastering — though with VST and AU support now in the browser, fewer need to.

 Frequently Asked Questions